djc/runa/README.rst

 and performance.
 The compiler is written in Python and targets LLVM IR;
 there's no run-time.
-More information can be found on the project `website`_.
+More information, including a project rationale, can be found on the project `website`_.

 Note: this is pre-alpha quality software.
 Use at your own peril.